 The experience

 I had an amazing time at Elephant Nature Park.
 I chose to do a single day – Elephant highlands visit.
 On the morning of my tour, a shuttle picked me up from my hotel in Old City, Chiang Mai (transportation is included if staying within Old City walls) and we drove for 90 mins hrough the most beautiful, green countryside.
 Upon arrival at the park, our group prepared food and fed the elephants a snack of bananas and watermelon.
+In total it was the 8 of us (inclduing guides).
 We met met KhamPaeng, MaePon and Nongpop.
+The second they arrived it was magical.
+Their tales were moving and they were gentle giants!

 We spent the rest of the morning taking photos and interacting with the elephants.
 A vegetarian lunch was then served and we were allowed some free time.
 Which i spend exploring the area.
 After lunch, we made food balls for the elephants (which they LOVED).
 Some elephants took a swim and we continues to observe their behaviour before returning to the shuttle in the late afternoon